nitramr/Draftoola/README.md

 ![Bildschirmfoto von 2019-05-05 12-56-01](https://user-images.githubusercontent.com/15112256/71785561-5b1dc680-3001-11ea-818f-7623ac3dc898.png)

 ## Dependencies
-Draftoola requires minimum Qt 5.14 - https://www.qt.io/download
+Draftoola requires minimum Qt 5.14 - https://www.qt.io/download \
 Draftoola requires Skia - https://skia.org/

 ## Prepare Skia library

 ### Download Skia
 Download Skia somewhere on your local machine by following instructions. \
-Draftool code is tested with "chrome/m81" branch from Skia library.
+Draftoola code is tested with "chrome/m81" branch from Skia library.
 You can use a later one, but it is not tested. \
 Open your terminal and navigate to your preferred folder where Skia should be downloaded.

 ```